 In 2016, the voluntary sale of renewable energy certificates grew to approximately 95,450,000 MWh.
 But despite this seemingly large number, this only accounts for 2.5 percent of total retail electricity sales.
 Clearly, there is still room for improvement.
 There is great growth potential in the renewable energy field.
 And it brings with it more jobs, cleaner water and air, and less reliance on foreign fossil fuels.

 Editor’s note: This is the first of a two-part series on renewable energy and carbon sequestration tools for consumers, companies, and investors.
-Next, we will look at the controversies associated with these financial tools.
+Next, we look at the controversies associated with these financial tools.